Today’s post is about finding the birth and baptism of Anna Schumann,

 And then with a bit more sleuthing at Kartenmeister, I discovered there was a town called Freienwalde in Pomerania, Prussia.
 Today it’s in Poland and called Chociwel, in the West Pomeranian Voivodeship.
 (Can I just say here that I remember geographical research before the Internet and it wasn’t pretty – lots of gazetteers and maps and frustration.)

 The Family History Library catalog revealed exactly one roll of microfilm for Freienwalde, Pomerania, Prussia, and none for Bad Freienwalde in Brandenburg.
 Suddenly I knew which town I was rooting for!

 I order the film just before the local stake library closes for the month of August.
-In the meantime, I do some further research on Anna’s siblings who moved to Minnesota and find a tantalizing reference to Anna’s mother’s maiden name, but Linch doesn’t sound very Germanic.
+In the meantime, I do some further research on Anna’s siblings.
+One moved to Minnesota.
+And I find a tantalizing reference to Anna’s mother’s maiden name, but Linch doesn’t sound very Germanic.

-There I find Anna Friedrike Luise Schumann, just exactly where she should be.
+Using the birthdate from the passport application, I head straight for 15 July 1861 in the parish register.
+And there I find my great-grandmother just exactly where she should be.
 Parents: Friedrich Wilhelm SCHUMANN and Auguste Marie Luise LINDE.

-So I was feeling pretty smart – until I started looking for Anna’s siblings and realized that the pastor who kept the parish register wrote out the dates for births and baptisms.
+So I was feeling pretty smart.
+And then I realized that the pastor who kept the parish register spelled out the dates for births and baptisms.
 And my ability to pick out März and Mai and Juni and Juli suddenly didn’t mean much when I couldn’t figure out the dates that went with those months.
 So I puzzled along with my German genealogical word list and relied mostly on the kindness of strangers.
 But at least I have a whole flock of Schumanns now and a lot of Lindes – but that’s a post for another day, like tomorrow.